CompassSolutionsGa/drake_equation_simulator/README.md

 Here's what we can interpret from the chart:

-R_star (Rate of star formation): This value is just under 10^1 (10), which matches the hypothetical value of 1.5 given in the example code.
+R_star (Rate of star formation): This value is just under 10^1 (10), which matches the hypothetical value of 1.5 .
 It suggests a moderate rate of star formation in our galaxy.

 f_p (Fraction with planetary systems): This is set at 0.5, meaning half of the stars formed are expected to have planetary systems.